- What should I know about liver disease?

 Congestive heart failure, where poor heart function causes fluid and blood to back up in the large veins of the body can cause liver swelling and inflammation.

 Abnormalities of the opening of the bile duct into the small intestine (sphincter of Oddi) can lead to abnormalities of bile flow.
-The sphincter of Oddi acts as a "valve" that allows bile to flow from the common bile duct into the intestine.
+The sphincter of Oddi acts as a "valve" that allows bile to flow from the common bile duct into the intestineprimary biliary cholangitis.

-Primary biliary cholangitis and primary sclerosing cholangitis can lead to progressive scarring of the bile ducts, causing them to become narrow, which results in reduced bile flow through the liver.
+PBC (primary biliary cholangitis, primary biliary cholangitis, and primary sclerosing cholangitis can lead to progressive scarring of the bile ducts, causing them to become narrow, which results in reduced bile flow through the liver.
 Eventually, damage and scarring of the liver architecture occurs resulting in liver failure.